-Month-to-Month Lease – The documentation of an agreement to lease a property for a confirmed period, but can be terminated with a notification from either party of at least thirty (30) days in advance.
+Month-to-Month Lease – The documentation of an agreement to lease a property for a confirmed period, but can be terminated with a notification from either party of at least twenty-eight (28) days in advance.

 Roommate Agreement – A leasing contract that stipulates the conditions for a tenant to occupy a private room and shared space of a residence.

 Sublease Agreement – A standard record of the commitment of a “sublessee” to effectively rent a property from a “sublessor”.